PierreTsr/Jarvis/README.md

 https://github.com/PierreTsr/Jarvis/

-Info for project iteration1:
+## Info for project iteration1

 Jarvis is a recommendation web-tool for people who are moving from different cities.

-We have 4 pages available for projecti iteration 1.
+We have 4 pages available for project iteration 1.

 Page 1: Landing page with little info on the website